Michael Stonebraker: Postgres

 After founding Relational Technology, Stonebraker and Rowe began a "post-Ingres" effort, to address the limitations of the relational model.
 The new project was named POSTGRES (POST inGRES), and was designed to add support for complex data types to database systems and improve end-to-end performance of data-intensive applications.
 Postgres provided an object relational programming model in which fields could be complex datatypes, and where users could register new types as well as scalar and aggregate functions over those types.
-POSTGRES was extensible in a number of other ways, making it easy for programmers to modify or add to the optimizer, query language, runtime, and indexing frameworks.
+Postgres was extensible in a number of other ways, making it easy for programmers to modify or add to the optimizer, query language, runtime, and indexing frameworks.
 These features improved both database programmability and performance, and made it possible to push large portions of a number of applications inside the database, including geographic information systems and time series processing.
 This had the effect of substantially broadening the commercial database market.

-POSTGRES was also offered using a BSD-like license, and the code forms the basis of today's free software, PostgreSQL.
+Postgres was also offered using a BSD-like license, and the code forms the basis of the free software, PostgreSQL.
 Stonebraker also led an effort to commercialize the code, creating Illustra which was purchased by Informix.
 PostgreSQL has been used as the basis for a number of other startup companies, including Aster Data Systems, EnterpriseDB, and Greenplum.

 Informix acquired Illustra in 1996, and Stonebraker became Informix's CTO, a position he held until September 2000.
 Informix integrated Illustra's O–R mapping and DataBlades into the 7.x OnLine product, resulting in Informix Universal Server (IUS), or more generally, Version 9.